 How Did a Pickup Truck Flip in the Chick-Fil-A Drive-Through?

 Look, Chick-Fil-A’s drive-through is fast, but it doesn’t need to be so fast that folks are flipping their trucks.
-A Dodge Caliber came into the drive-through ready for chicken – a little too ready – when it smashed into a pickup truck, flipping the truck and the caliber hopping up on top of a fence.
+A Dodge Caliber came into the drive-through ready for chicken – a little too ready – when it smashed into a pickup truck, flipping the truck and the caliber up on top of a fence.
 Let’s see how this chicken catastrophe happened.

 What happened at the Chick-Fil-A drive-through?